subsquid/docs/docs/deploy-squid/pricing.md

 # Aquarium Pricing

-The Aquarium hosted service has a forever-free development plan.
-To enable production-ready squids, one should use Premium or Enterprise plan.
+The Aquarium hosted service offers a forever-free development plan.
+For production-ready squids, one should use the Premium or Enterprise plan.

-- The forever-free plan includes:
+- The dev free plan includes:
   -  a one collocated squid (API + processor + Postgres)
   -  10GB database storage
   -  500k montly RPC requests
   -  Community support

-- The premium plan costs `40$/mo` and enables
+- The premium plan costs `40$/mo` and enables:
   - Configurable dedicated squids
   - Pay-as-you-go collocated squids
   - 2M RPC requests monthly
   - Direct support in a personal TG chat
   - `$40` monthly rebate (i.e. the subscription fee is deducted from the finall bill)

 - The Enterprise plan includes individual SLAs and discounts to the premium plan.
 [Book a demo](https://calendly.com/d/yzj-48g-bf7/subsquid-demo) to get a personal quote.

 ## Pricing